asankalakmal/hacker-news/README.md

 ## Tests

-This project use PHP Unittest with selenium test.
+This project uses PHP Unittest with selenium test.
-Unit test files can see on "application/test/" directory
+Unit test files can be found in "application/test/" directory

 ## License